 Please use our A-Z INDEX to navigate this site

-The European Commission have devised a plan to encourage the development of technologies for the sustainable development of the EU in line with their SDG agenda.
+The European Commission have devised a plan to encourage the development of technologies for the sustainable development of the EU in line with their United Nations based SDG agendas.
 This includes many initiatives to reduce greenhouse gases in industry, transport and home building, some examples of which will be featured on this and other pages in a progressive review of the State of the Union.

 EMISSIONS and OCEAN LITTER